Trade directory · Bear metro · Delaware

 Permit Requirements

-HVAC permits required through New Castle County for installations and replacements over $1,000.
-Permit fees range $75-200 depending on system size.
-Ductwork modifications require separate permits.
+HVAC permits required through New Castle County for installations and replacements.
+Permit fees range $75-200 depending on scope.
+Mechanical permits needed for new ductwork, equipment changes, and gas line work.

 §3